WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 Based on RABASAR provided data which have spatial varying ENL, we propose a simplified generalized log-likelihood ratio test (SGLR) method assuming that corresponding temporal pixels have the same equivalent number of looks (ENL).
 During the test, chi-squared  probability distribution function is utilized to theoretically define the false alarm rate.

+To  compare  with  the  state-of-the-art change  detection methods,  we  processed popular used TerraSAR-X images acquired over Sendai.
+The changed areas in the imagesmainly have large magnitude changes.
+9 temporal well registered images are used for thepreparation of denoised data, both for 2SPPB method and for RABASAR method.
+Onlythe two images which were acquired in 06/05/2011 and 08/06/2011 are used for the changedetection.

 ![changeAreaDetection](/images/changeAreaDetection2.png)